Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Neutral pion reconstruction

-In both cases, gamma candidates created by true photons have a clear correlation between reconstructed energy and $\frac{dE}{dx}$.
-The mean and standard deviation of the $\frac{dE}{dx}$ distributions for gamma candidates produced by true photons are used to create a gamma score given by:
+In both cases, $\gamma$ candidates created by true photons have a clear correlation between reconstructed energy and $\frac{dE}{dx}$.
+The mean and standard deviation of the $\frac{dE}{dx}$ distributions for $\gamma$ candidates produced by true photons are used to create a $\Gamma$ score given by:

-where $\frac{dE}{dx}_{obs}$ is the $\frac{dE}{dX}$ of a gamma candidate and $\langle \frac{dE}{dx}\rangle_i$ and $\sigma_{\frac{dE}{dx},i}$ are the mean and standard deviation of the simulated dE/dx distribution for true photons, evaluated in the reconstructed energy bin corresponding to the gamma candidate.
-The distribution of gamma candidate scores in the semi-exclusive analysis is shown in Fig. \ref{fig:photon_score} for both the baseline and ML reconstruction.
+where $\frac{dE}{dx}_{obs}$ is the $\frac{dE}{dX}$ of a $\gamma$ candidate and $\langle \frac{dE}{dx}\rangle_i$ and $\sigma_{\frac{dE}{dx},i}$ are the mean and standard deviation of the simulated dE/dx distribution for true photons, evaluated in the reconstructed energy bin corresponding to the $\gamma$ candidate.
+The distribution of $\gamma$ candidate scores in the semi-exclusive analysis is shown in Fig. \ref{fig:photon_score} for both the baseline and ML reconstruction.

-For gamma candidates that are not associated with photons, the gamma score is observed to be very asymmetric, while the score for true gammas behaves approximately as a Gaussian.
-In the baseline reconstruction, this provides the third topological requirement that the gamma candidate has a score of $\Gamma_{ score}<2$.
-Having a score of $\Gamma_{score}>2$ indicates that the gamma candidate is not likely to be a photon.
-For the ML-based reconstruction, gamma score is not a useful discriminator, presumably because $\frac{dE}{dx}$ has already been taken into account by the ML algorithm.
+For $\gamma$ candidates that are not associated with photons, the $\Gamma$s score is observed to be very asymmetric, while the score for true $\gamma$s behaves approximately as a Gaussian.
+In the baseline reconstruction, this provides the third topological requirement that the $\gamma$ candidate has a score of $\Gamma_{ score}<2$.
+Having a score of $\Gamma_{score}>2$ indicates that the $\gamma$ candidate is not likely to be a photon.
+For the ML-based reconstruction, $\Gamma$ score is not a useful discriminator, presumably because $\frac{dE}{dx}$ has already been taken into account by the ML algorithm.

-In Fig. \ref{fig:photon_score} we see that the match between simulation and data is similar for both techniques, but that data is more often under simulation for the baseline reconstruction and over simulation for the semantic segmentation based reconstruction in the peak area of -2 to 2.
-In the high tail, with high uncertainty we see that, the semantic segmentation based reconstruction over predicts the data with a linear dependence on the gamma score.
+In Fig. \ref{fig:photon_score} we see that the match between simulation and data is similar for both techniques for $\gamma$ candidates with $\Gamma$ score $\leq$ 2.0, but that data is more often under simulation for the baseline reconstruction and over simulation for the semantic segmentation based reconstruction in the peak area of -2 to 2.
+The neutral pion reconstruction includes the cut on $\Gamma$ score of less than $2$ and this is reflected in the final plots and numbers.
+In the high tail, with high uncertainty we see that, the semantic segmentation based reconstruction over predicts the data with a linear dependence on the $\Gamma$ score.